descartes-underwriting/gem-oq-portfolio-analysis/README.md

   - `sites2.csv`: contains 4 new locations of which we want to know the correlation with our existing portfolio (= `sites1.csv`)
   - `AccumulationTest2.zip`: contains the run configuration (tbc) to analyze the impact onto our portfolio

-## Event-based runs with preset Ruptures
+## What we would like to achieve: Event-based PSHA analysis with the same assumptions

-To analyze the correlation of the 4 new locations onto the existing 2 locations:
+Our goal is to run an Event-based PSHA analysis for the second group of assets (i.e. `sites2.csv`) using the same assumptions used for the Event-based PSHA run with the first group of sites (i.e. `sites1.csv`)
+This would allow us to directly accounting for the correlation of new assets (in this example 4 locations) added to our preexisting portfolio (in this example 2 locations).

+More specifically, to achieve this goal we would like to use the same realizations for the two runs.
+Of course for each realizations we would like to use:
+1. the same ruptures
+2. the same GMPE associated to each rupture

 ### Same rupture samples

-We want to re-use the same sampled ruptures of the `first_run`.
+For each realization, we would like the same sampled ruptures of the `first_run`.
-Preferably we want to use the `calc_46.hdf5` file.
+Preferably we would like to use the `calc_46.hdf5` file.

-_How do we have to adjust the `job.ini` file to do so?_
+_How do we have to adjust the `job.ini` file in `AccumulationTest2.zip` to do so?_
+_Do we have to define other input files to do so?_

 ### Same GMPE samples

-We want to re-use the same sampled GMPEs of the `first_run`.
+For each rupture of the previous point, we would like to re-use the same sampled GMPEs of the `first_run`.
-Preferably we want to use the `calc_46.hdf5` file.
+Preferably we would like to use the `calc_46.hdf5` file.

-We want to be able to do this in two ways:
+If possible, we would like to be able to do this in two ways:
-1. Keep the same GMPEs for the same realization, but vary the sampled $$\sigma_i$$ of the truncation level for each event.
-2. Keep the same GMPEs _and_ the same $$\sigma_i$$ of the truncation level for all the events.
+1. Without any groundmotion spatial correlation model
+2. With a groundmotion spatial correlation model.
+This, we guess, requires to save besides the GMPE also the information of the sampled sigma of the first run (This second option is definitively not high priority)

-_How do we have to adjust the `job.ini` file to do so?_
+_How do we have to adjust the `job.ini` file in `AccumulationTest2.zip` to do so?_

 # V3.13-Problems